lisandroseia/school-library/README.md

 ### Run the app

-Run "ruby app.rp" to start the aplication
+Run "ruby main.rp" to start the aplication

 👤 **Lisandro Seia**